bentotten/scheduler/README.md

 ::Commands::
 - Ping - responds with pong
 - Help - lists commands and descriptions
+- Game - pings active players and emoji reacts itself to indicate attendance to upcoming game
 - Now - pings users who are scheduled in the next hour
 - Schedule - Adds user to data structure at times specified by user (also appends the json)
 - All - Shows Weeks schedule on the terminal